11 Ways to Prevent Frozen Pipes This Winter

 Pipe Thaw: What You Should Know

-While plumbing feels extremely natural, it is not, and there will be times when Mother Nature wins.
-Frozen pipes require a delicate thawing process and will need to be inspected for any cracks or splits from the expanding water.
+Frozen pipes require a delicate thawing process and will need to be inspected for any cracks or splits from the expanding water by a professional.